-So ‘that of God in everyone’ could be thought of as the indwelling of God in all creation.
-We are called to become sensitive to it in ourselves, and to answer it in others.
-You can see how the Shekinah maintains the unity of God and the distinction between God and creation, whilst at the same time affirming the intimate presence of God in all God’s creatures.
+So we could say that ‘that of God in everyone’ could be thought of as the indwelling of God in all creation.
+We are called to become sensitive to, and to answer it in ourselves and in others.

-Pink Dandelion, An Introduction to Quakerism (Cambridge, UK ; New York: Cambridge University Press, 2007), 132.
+Pink Dandelion, An Introduction to Quakerism (Cambridge: Cambridge University Press, 2007), 132.